gaberrini/gRPC-todo-list/README.md

 # gRPC Todo Lists
-First project to try gRPC using Python.

-This project has been developed to test gRPC.
-It has not been developed with the best practices.
+This project has been developed to practice the use of gRPC.

 This started the [gRPC Quick Start Tutorial] for Python.
 If you are new with this technologies you can read about [gRPC].